How Much Does Air Duct Cleaning Cost?

 Additional Costs and Considerations

 When budgeting for air duct cleaning costs, there may be additional price factors and considerations.
-These costs can range from inspection fees and repair costs to more significant charged for eliminating pests, mold, or asbestos.
+While the average cost of air duct cleaning is $379, additional expenses like HVAC inspection costs and repair costs to more significant charges like the cost of pest control, mold remediation, or asbestos removal can drive up the price.

 Duct Repair or Replacement

 It costs around $200 to $800 to repair air ducts depending on the severity of the damage.
 Air duct cleaning professionals may recommend furnace repair if they observe damage to the blower motor or heat exchanger.
-Furnace repair costs $130 to $500, and air-conditioning repair costs $160 to $550 on average.
+Furnace repair costs $130 to $500, and air conditioning repair costs $160 to $600 on average.
 Custom ductwork may cost more to repair or replace since it’s more difficult to find replacement parts.

 Number of Furnaces and AC Units